jpniederer/Dev-eryday/_drafts/jekyll-development-environment.markdown

 sudo apt-get update
 sudo gem install bundler
 sudo gem install jekyll

 {% endhighlight %}

-These commands will install Ruby and the packages it requires to build Jekyll projects.
-I received an error stating, "Error installing Jekyll, failed to build gem extension" until I had all of these tools setup and installed.
+Once these commands have been ran, you should be able to build Jekyll projects in your environment.
+I received an error stating, "Error installing Jekyll, failed to build gem extension" the first time I tried to build a test project.
+Through reading the error messages and searching the internet a bit, I was able to identify all of the required packages and then build my test project.

-Useful Jekyll commands
+Useful Jekyll Commands
 --------------
-b
+In my brief time playing with environment and tools, I've found the following commands to be useful.

+{% highlight bash %}

+jekyll new project-name
+jekyll build
+jekyll serve --host=0.0.0.0

+{% endhighlight %}

+These commands will do the following:
+  1. Generate a new Jekyll project with the name provided.
+It will create a new directory with some example files to help get you started.
+  2. This command will build your project and create the static files that will be your website.
+  3. With using an Azure VM, this is the command that I find be invaluable.
+This will serve the Jekyll site at servers IP address so that I can navigate to the version of the site running in the cloud from my local PC's browser.
+If the standard "jekyll serve" command is ran, the site will run on the localhost and only be accessible from the VM.